kaapstorm/rampele-stilton/rampele-stilton.rst

 wrist a few times.
 It wasn't too loose and it wasn't too tight.
 It looked quite cool.

-I ordered the food while he slipped nextdoor, and we set to work.
+I ordered the food while he slipped next door, and we set to work.
 By 2 AM everything was done, and tested.
 By 4 AM it was deployed, and tested and tested again.

 I gave Anon a massive hug.
-He disappeared back where he came from, and I slept until 9.
-Then I had a shower, went downstairs for breakfast, and at 10 AM I demoed to the president.
+He disappeared back where he came from, and I slept until 8.
+Then I had a shower, went downstairs for breakfast, and at 9 AM I demoed to the president.

 I was ridiculously nervous, but he was really friendly, and made a couple of lame jokes, and I laughed both from my nerves and from genuine